Fundamental limits of quantum error mitigation: Introduction

 \section{Introduction}

-Recent advances in quantum technologies have resulted in the availability of noisy intermediate-scale quantum (NISQ) devices, promising advantages of quantum information processing by control of tens to hundreds of qubits~\cite{Preskill2018quantumcomputingin,Arute2019quantum}.
+Recent advances in quantum technologies have resulted in the availability of noisy intermediate-scale quantum (NISQ) devices, promising advantages of quantum information processing by controlling tens to hundreds of qubits~\cite{Preskill2018quantumcomputingin,Arute2019quantum}.
 However, inevitable noise remains a critical roadblock for their practical use; every gate has a chance of error, and their continuing accumulation will eventually destroy any potential quantum advantage.
+While quantum error correction enables in-principle means to suppress such error indefinitely, they involve measuring error syndromes and making adaptive corrections.
+In contrast, NISQ devices often cannot adaptively execute quantum operations.

-NISQ devices often lack the capability to adaptively execute different quantum operations depending on measurement outcomes during a computation --- an essential component necessary for general quantum error correction~\cite{Fowler2012surface,Campbell2017roads}.
-This technological hurdle has motivated a heated search for alternatives that avoid adaptive quantum operations, resulting in a diverse collection of techniques often referred to as \emph{error-mitigation algorithms}.
-Notable examples include zero-error noise extrapolation~\cite{Temme2017error,Li2017efficient,giurgica2020digital,he2020zero,Kandala2019error,dumitrescu2018cloud}, probabilistic error cancellation~\cite{Buscemi2013twopoint,Buscemi2014twopoint,Temme2017error,Endo2018practical,song2019quantum,zhang2020error}, and virtual distillation~\cite{koczor2021exponential,huggins2021virtual,czarnik2021qubit,cai2021resource,huo2021dual,xiong2021quantum}.
-Common among all of them is their greatly reduced technological requirements.
-Instead of measuring error syndromes and making adaptive quantum corrections, error-mitigation algorithms suppress errors by sampling available NISQ devices many times and classically post-processing these measurement outcomes.
-While such techniques do not promise continued scalability, they provide crucial NISQ compatible methods for suppressing errors that are compatible with other NISQ algorithms (e.g., variational algorithms for estimating the ground state energy in quantum chemistry~\cite{kandala_hardware-efficient_2017,McArdle2020quantum,cao2019quantum,mcardle2019error}).
+This technological hurdle has motivated the study of quantum error mitigation, resulting in a diverse collection of alternative techniques (e.g., zero-error noise extrapolation~\cite{Temme2017error,Li2017efficient,giurgica2020digital,he2020zero,Kandala2019error,dumitrescu2018cloud}, probabilistic error cancellation~\cite{Buscemi2013twopoint,Buscemi2014twopoint,Temme2017error,Endo2018practical,song2019quantum,zhang2020error}, and virtual distillation~\cite{koczor2021exponential,huggins2021virtual,czarnik2021qubit,cai2021resource,huo2021dual,xiong2021quantum}).
+All share in common that they avoid adaptive operations.
+Instead, error-mitigation algorithms suppress errors by sampling available noisy devices many times and classically post-processing these measurement outcomes.
+Such techniques generally have drastically reduced technological requirements, providing potential near-term solutions for suppressing errors in other NISQ algorithms (e.g., variational algorithms for estimating the ground state energy in quantum chemistry~\cite{kandala_hardware-efficient_2017,McArdle2020quantum,cao2019quantum,mcardle2019error}).